 - You cannot claim the credit if your MAGI is over $90,000 ($180,000 for joint filers).

 ♦MAGI for most people is the amount of AGI, adjusted gross income, shown on your tax return.
-On Form 1040A, AGI is on line 22 and is the same as MAGI.
+If you file Form 1040, you add the following amounts to AGI (line 7):

 If you file Form 1040, you add the following amounts to AGI (line 38):